frankietoledo/devops-take-home/README.md

 - The backend and the infrastructure code, ideally `Terraform` or `CDK` with `AWS`
 - In the project, a `Readme.md` explaining the decistion that you take
 - The source code of the service in private repository, add the user @skaznowiecki / @JesusPaz as a collaborator
+- Please provide a test username and password for logging in when Auth0 is enabled.

 ## Evaluation